LeetLLM

 The two failure dynamics: forgetting and underfitting

 Catastrophic forgetting is loss of previously learned ability as parameters shift to absorb new data.
-Push too hard on domain text and broad validation quality can regress.
+Push too hard on AUTH_TIMEOUT runbooks and broad validation quality can regress.

 Learning rate re-warming and re-decaying